samuel-hunter/parsnip/README.md

 The [JSON example](./examples/json.lisp) matches extremely close to the grammar notation of the [RFC8259 JSON specification](https://datatracker.ietf.org/doc/html/rfc8259).
 Outside of a couple outliers (the value grammar is moved to the end), the code is laid out nearly section-by-section as stated in the RFC.

+I plan to be writing a parser for [ABC notation v2.1](http://abcnotation.com/wiki/abc:standard:v2.1) after I feel reasonabily finished with this project.

-TODO a C-family language example
+TODO I would like to demonstrate a C-family programming language being parsed in the future.